2. Ward Kimball

-While most of the people at the studio found the years of World War 2 unhappy ones Ward Kimball was an exception.
+While most of the people at the studio found the years of World War II unhappy ones Ward Kimball was an exception.
 He found the shorts as great opportunities to experiment with new ideas and fool around with his love of satire and caricature.
 Kimball had a great time making these films and basically did his own thing.
-With Bill Tytla departing in unusual circumstances during February 1943 Ward had finally found his chance to be able to be called the best animator in the studio, a title he arguably carried for the rest of his time in feature animation.
 One of the best examples of his attitude towards the time period in contrast to those of others is the short Education for Death.
 While Bill Tytla, Frank Thomas, and Milt Kahl unhappily struggled with very dark, dreadful, and ultra-realistic material that was most unsatisfying for them Kimball lived it up with his hilarious scenes of Hitler having a love duet with an obese Hermann Goering dressed in Brunhilde drag.
 This is one of the few moments in the wartime shorts that is watchable much less entertaining.
 “It got tremendous laughs but they cut down on her expression because they were worried people would think she got the finger or something,” reflected Ward.
 Ironically it was director Gerry Geronimi who did the censorship, who Kimball absolutely despised and was actually quite vulgar in his studio behavior.
 Around the same time the animator also animated some of Pedro in Saludos Amigos, which turned out to be one of the weakest assignments of his career.
 The film, written as a very humorous segment, was turned into one beginning for sentimentality and the whole thing didn’t come together very well.
 However the second film in the Latin American series, the Three Caballeros actually turned out to be an absolute highlight of Ward’s career.
 He animated the extremely entertaining and brilliantly choreographed Three Caballeros song sequence.
 The whole thing is not only timed out like nobody’s business and has great actions/gestures to support the lyrics clearly but it also is hilarious and very visually rich.
 “That’s the only animation I ever did that I’m uncritical of,” explains Ward.
 “I look at the damn song I did and I laugh and I grin as hard as the day I did it.”

 Cinderella was Disney’s triumphant return to classic full-length storytelling and for many it was also a return to realism.
 While the package features had a ton of room for exploration, fun, and loose caricature the animation of the human characters in the film were all shot in live action and most animators were forced to use this reference as a tool.
 Although Cinderella is without a doubt one of the strongest Disney films story wise and from a visual, art direction standpoint is absolutely beautiful a lot of the animation is very straight and occasionally feels too close to live action.
 However the animal characters were exempt from this restricted handling and the animators were free to make their own acting choices on them and be more imaginative and creative with their animation.
 To no one’s surprise Ward Kimball did the lion’s share of these characters.
 Largely storyboarded by the one and only Bill Peet the cat-mouse conflict of Cinderella is one of the film’s strongest virtues and serves as a great reflection of what the humans are doing.
 However unlike some films like Pocahontas the animal characters are well integrated into the film and help make the film richer than it could ever have been otherwise.
 This film has a lot of Ward’s best work and his animation shows great understanding of character, staging, sharp timing, entertainment, appeal, performance, and use of animation principles to communicate a character.
 One scene that’s particularly worth studying of his is the scene where Lucifer is looking through all the different cups trying to find Gus so he can eat him.
 The timing and use of details to communicate the big picture utilized by Kimball in this scene shows you just how much of a genius he was.
 “It’s as good as anything Chaplin had ever done,” stated honoree Andreas Deja.
 However it wasn’t unnoticed that Ward was having a good time on this film.
 “The other animators knew that Kimball was enjoying himself and resented it,” wrote Michael Barrier.
 “Ward always had a talent for protecting himself,” remembered Frank Thomas.
 “He’d smell which way the wind was blowing and take advantage of it.”